-A pre-condition to filing a grievance under this Article shall be the requirement that any issue that would be the grounds for filing a grievance must be presented to management immediately or in as timely manner as possible prior to the grievance being filed.
+A pre-condition to filing a grievance under this Article shall be the requirement that any issue that would be the grounds for filing a grievance must be presented to management immediately or in as timely a manner as possible prior.
 Management for the purposes of this Article shall be defined as a supervisory individual, office or department that is not part of the AFSCME bargaining unit.
 Failure of the Union to certify this step shall result in the denial of a grievance and its ability to move forward.